User Guide

 - Optionally enable a synth engine and raise Level to layer synthetic transients

-- Enable motion on any parameter for tempo-synced modulation
+- Enable motion on supported parameters for tempo-synced modulation

 What Impulse Cycler Does

 Impulse Cycler transforms static transient shaping into a dynamic, performable effect.
 The core TransientCore technology uses dual envelope followers to detect and shape transients without requiring threshold settings — it works consistently on both quiet and loud material.
-Layer synthetic transients from 7 different engines, then add cyclical motion to any parameter for continuously evolving textures.
+Layer synthetic transients from 7 different engines, then add cyclical motion to supported parameters for continuously evolving textures.

 Typical Use Cases